Facelift Consultation Checklist: How to Prepare for Your Surgical Consultation

 Make sure the surgeon you consult with will be the same one doing the procedure.
 Double-check the surgical consent form for this too.

-Always verify that the surgeon you consulted with is the one who will perform your facelift.
+Always verify that the surgeon you consult with will be the one to perform your facelift.
 Some practices use assistants or other surgeons for parts or all of the procedure without making this clear upfront.
 Confirming the surgeon’s name on your surgical consent form ensures you receive the expertise, experience, and personal care you expected when choosing your provider.